Takethetree/five_a_side/README.md

 The app was built using Javascript, and styled using Sass and Bootstrap.
 It was my final project for the Spring 2018 cohort of the Coding Fellowship at Bristol's [DevelopMe](https://developme.training/).

+A live version of the app can be seen [here](http://sam.developme.space/).

 ## Installation

 The app requires the following dependencies: